AstarNetwork/plasmdocs/learn/token-economy.md

 ## Inflation Model

 In the previous chapter, we defined the algorithm that determines the issue amount and distribution method when issuing new Plasm Network tokens.
 The Plasm Network is structured that the new token issuance fee is shared with dApp Rewards and a reward for securing the chain.
 The consensus algorithm of the Plasm Network is expected to be NPoS.
-Thereby, there are two types of Staking actions: Staking \(NPoS\) for Validator and Staking \(Dapps Rewards\) for smart contracts.
+Thereby, there are two types of Staking actions: Staking \(NPoS\) for Validator and Staking \(dApp Rewards\) for smart contracts.
 Both rewards from each staking are equally proportional to the amount of staking.
 Users who stake on validators / smart contracts are collectively called nominators.
 The ideal ratio of Staking for validators and Staking for smart contracts is:

 $$Staking_{validators}$$ represents the action of staking on validators.